EMERGENCY

 FIRST AID FOR A KNOCKED OUT TOOTH

 First aid for a knocked out tooth is relatively simple and straight forward.
-The good news is that a majority of the time a knocked out tooth can be saved if it is not damaged.
+The good news is, majority of the time a knocked out tooth can be saved if it is not damaged.
 It is important to follow the first aid tips and not damage the tooth.
 Remain calm and act quickly.

 Do not try to reinsert a primary (baby) tooth.
 If a secondary (adult) tooth is knocked out, do the following immediately: